 Tips and Recipe Variations

 - This particular cut of beef lends itself well to a finishing sauce.
 One of our favorites is a horseradish cream sauce.
-Another delicious sauce for top round steak is a teriyaki glaze that you can purchase already prepared.
+Another delicious sauce for this cut is a teriyaki glaze that you can purchase already prepared.

 - Have leftovers?
 Cooked steak is excellent for making quick and easy meals the next day.
 It can be sliced and used in a vegetable and rice stir fry, added to a salad, made into Philly cheesesteak sandwiches, or incorporated into a beef stroganoff or goulash served over egg noodles.